Social Media for General Contractors

 Potential: Facebook has more active users than any other social media platform, but the stakes are high with many businesses competing for attention.
 It’s a good platform to host your business on, but don’t expect a ton of growth or engagement without opening your wallet.

-Monthly User Base: 800 million users
+Monthly User Base: One billion users as of January 2021.

 Post Types: Photos and Videos: Either square or a rectangle resized to fit within square frame, with a text caption and optional hashtags.